Dominique Reynié: Religion

-In 2014, the Foundation for Political Innovation, in partnership with the American Jewish Committee, launched and published an unprecedented survey on "anti-Semitism in the French public opinion", taking into account data on the number of anti-Semitic acts and the results of two surveys conducted with the IFOP (French research and polling institute).
-The investigation highlights 3 main hotbeds of anti-Semitic opinions in France: among National Front sympathizers and voters supporting Marine Le Pen, among Muslims, among supporters of the Left Front and voters of Jean-Luc Mélenchon.
+In 2014, the Foundation for Political Innovation, in partnership with the American Jewish Committee, launched and published an unprecedented survey on "anti-Semitism in the French public opinion", taking into account data on the number of antisemitic acts and the results of two surveys conducted with the IFOP (French research and polling institute).
+The investigation highlights 3 main hotbeds of antisemitic opinions in France: among National Front sympathizers and voters supporting Marine Le Pen, among Muslims, among supporters of the Left Front and voters of Jean-Luc Mélenchon.
 The three profile types are found among users of social networks, discussion forums and video-sharing sites.
-It also shows that between the period 1994-2004 and the period 2004–2013, the number of anti-Semitic acts tripled.
+It also shows that between the period 1994-2004 and the period 2004–2013, the number of antisemitic acts tripled.

 In 2015, alongside the Foundation for Political Innovation, he launched a series of eleven studies titled "Values of Islam", with the aim of feeding the debate on the future and the place of Islam in France.
 Most of these studies are written by Muslim authors and were translated into Arabic.

-In 2017, he contributed to the publication in France of a major survey on anti-Semitic violence in Europe, based on data from 2005 to 2015, collected by Johannes Due Enstad.
+In 2017, he contributed to the publication in France of a major survey on antisemitic violence in Europe, based on data from 2005 to 2015, collected by Johannes Due Enstad.
 He also published, in line with the study of 2014, a new survey entitled: "France: Jews seen by Muslims", still in partnership with the American Jewish Committee.